psarando/shire-reckoning/README.md

 but that currently corresponds to Gregorian March 27 [if we align the Shire Mid-year's Day](http://shire-reckoning.com/calendar.html) with the contemporary [summer solstice](https://en.wikipedia.org/wiki/Solstice) of Gregorian June 21.
-This puts the Calendar of Imladris new year's day very close to the [spring equinox](http://en.wikipedia.org/wiki/Equinox) and the 3 Middledays (Enderi) very close to the [autumnal equionx](http://en.wikipedia.org/wiki/Equinox), which suggests these days were intended to correlate as closely as possible with these equinoxes.
+This puts the Calendar of Imladris New Year's Day very close to the [spring equinox](http://en.wikipedia.org/wiki/Equinox) and the 3 Middle-days (Enderi) very close to the [autumnal equionx](http://en.wikipedia.org/wiki/Equinox), which suggests these days were intended to correlate as closely as possible with these equinoxes.

 In Tolkien's letter #211, he estimated the events of